fossasia/susi_server/docs/ai_rule_development_tutorial.md

 * Edit `000_en_tutorial.txt` and inser the following content:
 ```
 # susi EzD tutorial playground
+::prior
 roses are red
 susi is a hack
 ```
+This defines one simple rule: to answer on "roses are red" the phrase "susi is a hack".
+The other lines mean:
+* all lines starting with `#` are comment lines and are ignored.
+* all lines starting with a '::' are section declaration modifiers.
+Here we define that all following rules are 'prior' rules, that mean they rank higher than other rules which depend on phrase patterns.
+We will learn the details later
+* all other text lines define dialog rules.
+Rules are separate with empty lines.
+Comment and section declaration modifiers count also like empty lines as separator.

+Now you can test the new rule:
 * send the following query to Susi (yes your local own susi_server, must be running, look above how that works): "roses are red"
 * Susi will answer with "susi is a hack".
 The EzD format is just a text file where two lines which are not separated with an empty line represent a conversation pattern.
 You can actually add a third line to your file:
 ```
 # susi EzD tutorial playground
+::prior
 roses are red
 susi is a hack
 skynet is back